Factbox - 2015 Oscar nominations in key categories

-LOS ANGELES The Academy of Motion Picture Arts and Sciences will hold the 87th Academy Awards at a ceremony on Sunday.
-[ID:nL1N0VS1ZR]
+BEVERLY HILLS, Calif.
+The Academy of Motion Picture Arts and Sciences announced nominations on Thursday for the 87th Academy Awards.
+Winners will be revealed in Los Angeles on Feb.
+22.

 Following is a list of nominees in leading categories.